dustinpfister/blog_posts/_posts/threejs-camera-orthographic.md

 ### Might be a good idea to look into other camera options

 In most situations the Orthographic Camera may not be the best choice for a project so there are looming into what the other options are with cameras.
+For most typical projects I would go with the [Perspective camera](/2018/04/07/threejs-camera-perspective/) that reproduces the way that the human eye sees.

+### Be mindful of the base camera and object3d classes

-For most typical projects I would go with the [Perspective camera](/2018/04/07/threejs-camera-perspective/) that reproduces they way that the human eye sees.
-There is also reading up more on the [base camera class in threejs](/2018/04/06/threejs-camera/) that contains what there is to worth with acrros all types of cameras.
+There is also reading up more on the [base camera class in threejs](/2018/04/06/threejs-camera/) that contains what there is to worth with across all types of cameras.
+There are properties in the base class like isCamera as well as methods like the get world direction.
+On top of the base camera class there is also the object3d class that is not only a base class of the camera class, but also a base class of many objects in threejs including mesh objects, groups, and even whole scene objects.

 ### The source code in this post is on github